top of page

 About The Ballad of Two Sisters

-At the center of The Ballad of Two Sisters (forthcoming from Unsolicited Press in August 2023) are Stella and Helen, sisters who die on the same day.
+At the center of The Ballad of Two Sisters are Stella and Helen, sisters who die on the same day.
 Struggling to overcome a tumultuous and abusive childhood, the sisters search for connection and certainty in an uncertain world.
 Intermingled with the stories of these women are those of Stella's husband Gerald, son Jesse, and The Mortician who prepares the women's bodies for burial.
 Though at times circuitous, the paths the sisters travel ultimately lead them back to each other, until finally, they can never be parted.

 "A rich and absorbing read, Darci Schummer’s story of sisters Stella and Helen – one fragile and one strong – is a double helix of individual and very different lives bound by love and blood, spiraling from their difficult childhood through jobs, marriage, children, and aging.
 What a lovely book of broken, revitalized, and beautiful hearts."